kevinorriss/reactjs-component-calculator/component/README.md

 ```

 This project uses Jest and Enzyme for its unit tests, simply run the above code to run the test suites.

-If you want the tests to run during development, you will need to have rollup watching too!

 ## Author